 Can’t get to an exam center?
 Take the Duolingo English Test

-Geneva Business School now accepts the Duolingo English Test (DET) for applications for Bachelor’s, Master’s, MBAs, IEMBAs and DBAs.
+Geneva Business School accepts the Duolingo English Test (DET) for all applications for Bachelor’s, Master’s, MBA, IEMBA and DBA programs.

-Due to disruptions to freedom of movement after COVID-19, many International students planning their post-high school study are finding it difficult to attend exam centers.
+Due to travel interruptions due to COVID-19, many International students planning their post-high school study are still finding it difficult to attend exam centers.
 With over 1 billion students affected by the global pandemic, tertiary application processes have been forced online or postponed.
 We are pleased to offer the Duolingo English Test (DET), as an alternative to IELTS or TOEFL, for those who want to take it.
 Duolingo offers an affordable and efficient solution for those struggling to reach an exam center due to lockdown conditions in their home country.
 The test can be taken at home, under exam conditions, and results are received within 48 hours.

 In order to accept International student’s applications for tertiary admission at Geneva Business School we require official IELTS or TOEFL English certification results as follows: